Rajpratik71/zfs_wiki/Ubuntu-16.04-Root-on-ZFS.md

 Computers that have less than 2 GiB of memory run ZFS slowly.
 4 GiB of memory is recommended for normal performance in basic workloads.
 If you wish to use deduplication, you will need [massive amounts of RAM](http://wiki.freebsd.org/ZFSTuningGuide#Deduplication).
 Enabling deduplication is a permanent change that cannot be easily reverted.

+## Reporting Bugs

+If you have bugs or feature requests related to this HOWTO, please [file a new issue](https://github.com/zfsonlinux/zfs/issues/new) and mention @rlaager.

 ## Step 1: Prepare The Install Environment

 1.1  Boot the Ubuntu Live CD, select Try Linux, and open a terminal (press Ctrl-Alt-T).